 Tech startups spend a lot of dough, especially in the early stages.
 Despite that, many entrepreneurs don’t take the time to identify their deductions BEFORE they start spending money.
 The result?
 Valuable tax write-offs disappear.

-If this sounds like you, this guide to startup tax deductions is about to rock your pre-IPO world.
+If this sounds like you, this guide to startup tax deductions is for you.

 Everything you spend on promoting your business is deductible, such as: